ChrisGleich1AufsMaul/CoockieClicker3D/README.md

 # CookieClicker3D
-CookieClicker3D 🍪 is a homebrew software for the Nintendo 3DS 🎮 written in C
+CookieClicker3D 🍪 is a homebrew software for the Nintendo 3DS 🎮 written in C. Like in the original CookieClicker game on computer you can farm cookies and upgrade autoclickers to work for you.

 ### Screenshots
 | Main screen | Shop screen |